Grief Support

 Offered 2x a Month—Open Group

-In this group, those who have lost a spouse will share about their grieving experience and gain the tools to help in their grief journey.
+In this group, those who have lost a spouse will share their grieving experience and gain the tools to help in their grief journey.

 Art for the Grieving Heart